oess/oeommtools/README.md

 ```

 ## Issues
-* OeOmmTools is in debugging stage and it has been tested on Ubuntu 16.04 and Mac OSX Sierra
+* OEOmmTools is in debugging stage and it has been tested on Ubuntu 16.04 and Mac OSX Sierra
 * OeOmmTools has been developed in python 3.5

 ## Disclaimers